All Episodes

 I mean, where is there any way to get information or subpoena?

-I mean, where where can we potentially get information on the shooter that's seemingly like a a ghost?
+I mean, where can we potentially get information on the shooter that's seemingly like a ghost?

 On the shooter himself.

-But the trouble is we don't, you know, trust them to either do the job or relay to the public what they've learned.
+But the trouble is we don't trust them to either do the job or relay to the public what they've learned.

-Um and you know, if there is a request in here asking for any information that they have on that individual, because I'm assuming that they've done their, you know, some research after the fact and and you know, the fact, but the fact that his social media it hasn't have they ever detected anything.
+And, you know, if there is a request in here asking for any information that they have on that individual, because I'm assuming that they've done their, you know, some research after the fact and, you know, the fact, but the fact that his social media, have they ever detected anything?

-It seems like the whole thing has just been scrubbed for a young kid like that.
+It seems like the whole thing has just been scrubbed.

-Um, from our vantage point, it it, you know, you can't just subpoena this a third party uh with with no other ongoing litigation or incentive would would be difficult non-impossible.
+You know, from our vantage point, you can't just subpoena just a third party with no other ongoing litigation or incentive would be difficult.

-I think throughout time, I I hope it information comes out about this person.
+I think throughout time, I hope information comes out about this person.

 I'm shocked that two weeks later, we still know as little as we do.

-Well, so it'd be up to the law enforcement investigation, which is the FBI at this point to ask for footage from say the shooting range he went to or the home depot he went to or anything else like that, uh, revolving around the incident.
+Well, so it'd be up to the law enforcement investigation, which is the FBI at this point, to ask for footage from, say, the shooting range he went to or the Home Depot he went to or anything else like that revolving around the incident.

 And so who knows if we'll ever even get access to that.